zeldacl/clojure-academy/doc/MATRIX_MIGRATION.md

-# Wireless Matrix Block Migration
+# Wireless Matrix Block Migration and Optimization

 ## Overview

-This document details the migration of the Wireless Matrix block implementation from the old structure:
+This document details the migration and optimization of the Wireless Matrix block implementation, which occurred in two phases:
-- `cn.academy.block.matrix` (old location)

-To the new standardized structure:
-- `cn.academy.blocks.block_matrix` (new location)

-This migration was completed on March 21, 2025 and follows the updated project organization guidelines.
+1. **Initial Migration (March 21, 2025)**: Moved from the old structure (`cn.academy.block.matrix`) to the new standardized structure (`cn.academy.blocks.block_matrix`).

+2. **Code Optimization (March 22, 2025)**: Consolidated and simplified the codebase to improve maintainability, reduce duplication, and enhance performance.

-## Changes Made
+## Phase 1: Migration Changes (March 21, 2025)

 ### 1. File Structure Changes